 By default, a remote Supvisors instance is considered inactive when no tick has been received from it while 2 ticks have been received fom the local Supvisors instance, which may be a bit strict in a busy network.
+This delay is also used when starting / stopping a process, considering that process events are expected in due time.
 This option allows to loosen the constraint.
-Value in [2;720].
+Value in [2; 720].